CPF Contribution Cap (2023) Guide: What Singaporeans and Permanent Residents Need to Know

 The AW Ceiling for 2016 onwards is $102,000 — this amount represents the Total Ordinary Wages subject to CPF for the year.

-If you are an employer or employee who would like to know your specific AW ceiling, check out this AW ceiling Calculator from CPF!
+If you are an employer or employee wanting to know your specific AW ceiling, check out this AW ceiling Calculator from CPF!

 What is the CPF Annual Limit?